"IBM 5170 -The Birth of the AT Standard"

 • 2nd internal Floppy Disk Drive (All 5170 models can handle 720KB 3.5 drives, but only later revisions can easily handle 1.44MB 3.5 drives)

-• For placing any 3.5 drive... you need a 5.25/3.5 case plus an IDC adapter (Edge connector to 34-pin IDC floppy adapter) and a Molex cable (Molex male to FDD female)
+• For placing any 3.5 drive...
+You need a 5.25/3.5 case plus an IDC adapter (Edge connector to 34-pin IDC floppy adapter) and a Molex cable (Molex male to FDD female)

 • Game card for adding 2 x 15-pin joysticks